-Through its transnational access (TNA) INSPIRE provides researchers with an easy to access route to research excellence in PBT; it also serves as an opportunity for trans-European collaboration, rather than just the provision of a service.
+Through transnational access (TNA), INSPIRE provides researchers with an easy to access route to research excellence in PBT; it also serves as an opportunity for trans-European collaboration, rather than just the provision of a service.
 The TNA provides the integration of the major scientific equipment and research facilities associated with PBT and access to data and software systems.

 In the framework of TNA within the EU/Horizon2020 Integrating Activities action, GSI provides access to its facilities under the Integrating Activity-INSPIRE contract.
 The related information can be found here.

 More information about the INSPIRE can be found on the project homepage and here.